 20c.
 The SMF responds with Nsmf_PDUSession_Update Response.

-21. The new I-SMF sends an Nsmf_PDUSession_UpdateSMContext Response to AMF.
+21. The new I-SMF sends a Nsmf_PDUSession_UpdateSMContext Response to AMF.

 Case: I-SMF removal: steps 22 to 25 are skipped for the I-SMF insertion or I-SMF change cases.

-22. The AMF sends an Nsmf_PDUSession_UpdateSMContext Request (N2 SM information, RAT Type, Access Type) to the SMF.
+22. The AMF sends a Nsmf_PDUSession_UpdateSMContext Request (N2 SM information, RAT Type, Access Type) to the SMF.
 The AMF determines Access Type and RAT Type based on the Global RAN Node ID associated with the N2 interface.

-If the AMF received N2 SM information (one or multiple) in step 18, then the AMF shall forward the N2 SM information to the relevant new I-SMF per PDU Session ID.
+If the AMF received N2 SM information (one or multiple) in step 17, then the AMF shall forward the N2 SM information to the relevant new I-SMF per PDU Session ID.

-23. If dynamic PCC is deployed, SMF may initiate notification about new location information to the PCF (if subscribed) by performing an SMF initiated SM Policy Modification procedure as defined in clause 4.16.5.1.
+23. If dynamic PCC is deployed and the corresponding PCRT has been set by the PCF, SMF may initiate notification about new location information to the PCF by performing an SMF initiated SM Policy Modification procedure as defined in clause 4.16.5.1.
 The PCF may provide updated policies.

-24. If the new I-UPF was selected by the SMF, the SMF updates the new I-UPF with the AN Tunnel Info and List of accepted QFI(s), otherwise, the SMF updates the PSA with the AN Tunnel Info and List of accepted QFI(s).
+24. If a new I-UPF was selected by the SMF, the SMF updates the new I-UPF with the AN Tunnel Info and List of accepted QFI(s), otherwise, the SMF updates the PSA with the AN Tunnel Info and List of accepted QFI(s).

-25. The SMF sends an Nsmf_PDUSession_UpdateSMContext Response to AMF.
+25. The SMF sends a Nsmf_PDUSession_UpdateSMContext Response to AMF.

 Editor's note: The resource release in source I-SMF and source I-UPF is FFS.